-Why You May Want to File a Fully Developed Claim
+Why You May Want to File a Fully Developed Claim (FDC)

-An FDC requires that you to do the development work of gathering evidence to support claim, a task that traditionally falls to VA.
+An FDC requires that you do the development work of gathering evidence to support your claim, a task that traditionally falls to VA.
 However, for veterans who are concerned about long processing times for their claims, filing an FDC may be the best option.

 The FDC allows the veteran to control the evidence gathering part of the claims process.
 The veteran gathers all evidence, including military records and medical records, and certifies that they are submitting all of their evidence at once.